 What we believe

-Intergenerational economic mobility – the likelihood that children born into families with low wealth can achieve a higher standard of living is often hampered by high poverty rates, shrinking populations and declining economic standing.
-The Economic Mobility strategy is about making sure kids start kindergarten ready to learn and paving career pathways to family-sustaining wages, and convening community around solving structural barriers to mobility.
+Intergenerational economic mobility – the likelihood that children born into families with low wealth can achieve a higher standard of living – is often hampered by high poverty rates, shrinking populations, and declining economic standing.
+The Economic Mobility strategy is about making sure kids start kindergarten ready to learn, paving career pathways to family-sustaining wages, and convening community around solving structural barriers to mobility.

 As of 2020, there were more nearly 67,000 children living in poverty in Cuyahoga County.

 - By 2023, United Way will help 40% of Greater Cleveland’s impoverished children by connecting them with academic supports, engaging their whole families in enrichment, and building parenting skills.

 As of 2020, 30% of working-age adults in Cleveland and 121,588 in Cuyahoga County were in poverty.

 - United Way will connect 16,000 working-age adults with the services they need to get and retain jobs that pay a living wage.

 - Access to parent education programs